alexandra-hanson/alexandra-hanson.github.io/csci-5611/project3/index.md

 the skeleton's movement; however, it does successfully move across the screen by changing the root of the skeleton.
-I give it a number of a goal points along the floor and each time a goal is reached, the root of the skeleton changes and I reverse the skeleton data so that the movement appears seemless and connected.
+I give it a number of a goal points along the floor and each time a goal is reached, the root of the skeleton changes and I reverse the skeleton data so that the movement appears seamless and connected.

 The computation here uses a CCD solver within a library called "Legs" which is very similar to the library for the Arm in my spider simulation.
 In this